turning OFF hTERT

 Cancer has hijacked the gene that codes for telomerase reverse transcriptase (hTERT).
 Ninety percent of all tumor types express hTERT.
-New science shows that turning off cancer's ability to express hTERT is a path to a path to a completely new class of medicines.
+New science shows that turning off cancer's ability to express hTERT is a path to a completely new class of medicines.

 New takes on old targets